aimanecouissi/magento2-module-catalog-product-grid-multiple-sku-filter/README.md

 ```

 ## Usage

-Open **Admin → Catalog → Products** and use the **SKU** filter.
-Enter multiple SKUs separated by commas and the grid will return products matching any of the provided SKUs.
-Entering a single SKU keeps Magento's default filter behavior.
+Open **Admin → Catalog → Products** and enter multiple SKUs separated by commas in the **SKU** filter.
+The grid returns all products matching any of the provided values.
+A single SKU preserves Magento's default filter behavior.

 ## Uninstall
 ```bash